ansellindner/twitter-bot/README.md

 #Simple Twitter Bot
 -----
-Node.js twitter bot to respond to certain words on twitter.
+Node.js twitter bot to respond to any words you'd like.

 ###Installation